FBI Academy: Training facilities

+The academy provides several training programs, including Firearms, Hogan's Alley (a training complex simulating a small town), Tactical and Emergency Vehicle Operations Center (TEVOC), Survival Skills, and Law Enforcement Executive Development.
+To meet the needs of these training programs, the facility has a 1.1-mile-long oval road track with a precision obstacle for conducting TEVOC.
+Hogan's Alley is a mock town built with the help of Hollywood set designers in order to give realistic training to agents.
+It helps the agents experience realistic and stressful scenarios to better prepare them for real-life situations.

+The academy's facilities include a newly renovated 20,000 sqft aquatic training center.
 Aquatic classes are used to boost cardio-respiratory endurance, muscular strength, flexibility, power and speed.
 While new agent trainees utilize the facility to receive CPR and lifesaving skills, larger units such as HRT officers receive over 450 hours of training that include advanced scuba diving, nighttime diving, rescue diving, and rescue swimming in the facilities.
 The FBI and DEA trainees also have classes that are focused on physical conditioning, basic water survival skills, and team work.